 This sweeter style was reintroduced to satisfy the demand from markets where a semi-dry Champagne was required to pair with desserts, wedding cake and for those with a sweeter palate.
-In all other regards it is a replica of the Brut Réserve.

 The Rich cuvée is a precise replica of the Brut Réserve Non-Vintage being blended from 30 still base wines from different vineyards, different vintages and the three main grape varieties which dominate the champagne region: Pinot Noir contributes body, depth of character and life-extending tannins and comes from the villages of the Montagne de Reims – Verzy, Verzenay, Mailly, Ambonnay, Mardeuil and Louvois; Chardonnay provides the lightness, elegance and finesse and is drawn from Épernay itself and the villages of the Côte des Blancs – Cuis, Oiry, Oger, Vertus, Moussy and Chouilly; Pinot Meunier supplies youthful freshness, vigour and plump character with the grapes coming from the Vallée d’Épernay – Vincelles, Venteuil, Troissy, Damery, Vandières, Brugny, Chavot, Monthelon and Pierry.

 What makes Rich Non-Vintage different from Brut Réserve is the increased dosage of 34 g/L of sugar which makes it the perfect drink for occasions when something a little less dry is called for.
-This would be the perfect toast to serve with wedding cake but equally it complements tarts and crumbles.
+This would be the ideal toast to serve with wedding cake but equally it complements tarts and crumbles.